-Erika Shields was appointed Chief of the City of Atlanta Police Department in December 2016.
-Chief Shields is an active member of the Georgia Association of Chiefs of Police (GACP).
-Chief Shields joined the Atlanta Police Department in 1995 and most recently served as Deputy Chief of Field Operations.
-During her tenure, she has served as a Patrol Officer, Sergeant, Lieutenant, Major and Deputy Chief prior to her appointment to Chief.
+Chief Shields joined the Atlanta Police Department in 1995 following a career as a stockbroker.
+During her tenure, she has risen through the ranks as a Patrol Officer, Sergeant, Lieutenant, Major and Deputy Chief prior to her appointment as Chief.

-Chief Shields worked as a beat officer and in a plain clothes assignment in Zone Three for approximately eight years.
-The plain clothes assignment involved conducting multiple search warrants, narcotics and vice details, and investigating robberies.
+As a beat officer and a plain clothes assignment in Southeast Atlanta for eight years, Chief Shields investigated robberies and conducted multiple search warrants, narcotics and vice details fighting sex crimes and prostitution.

-As a Sergeant, Chief Shields was initially assigned to Zone 4 and then transitioned to the Office of Professional Standards.
-During her time in the Office of Professional Standards, she conducted Internal Affairs investigations before moving to the Advocacy Unit.
-As a member of the Advocacy Unit, she liaised with the Law Department in reviewing and presenting disciplinary files to the Chief of Police.
+As a Sergeant, Chief Shields was initially assigned to Southwest Atlanta and then moved to the Office of Professional Standards where she conducted Internal Affairs investigations.
+She was then assigned to the Advocacy Unit where she liaised with the Law Department in reviewing and presenting disciplinary files to the Chief of Police.

-After attaining the rank of Lieutenant she was assigned to Zone 4, where she served as the Evening Watch Commander.
-Her next assignment was as the commander of the department’s Planning and Research/Accreditation Unit, which develops and implements all departmental policies and facilitates the CALEA accreditation process; the Staff Inspections Unit, which oversees all of the inspections associated with the re-accreditation process; and the Extra Job Unit, which is responsible for the oversight of outside employment for employees.
+As a Lieutenant, Chief Shields was the Evening Watch Commander in Southwest Atlanta.
+From that assignment, she moved on to Commander of the department’s Planning and Research/Accreditation Unit where she developed and implemented all departmental policies and facilitated the CALEA accreditation process; the Staff Inspections Unit, which oversees inspections associated with the re-accreditation process; and the Extra Job Unit, which is responsible for the oversight of outside employment for employees.

-In January 2010, Chief Shields was appointed to the rank of Major and assumed the role of Chief of Staff, managing the daily activities of the Chief’s office.
-In 2011, Chief Shields was appointed to the rank of Deputy Chief and selected to command the new Strategy and Special Projects Division.
-During her time in the division, Deputy Chief Shields was responsible for the furtherance of the department’s state-of-the-art Video Integration Center, researched and identified technological measures to support the crime analysis process the department utilizes and engaged the department in the development of a comprehensive strategic plan.
+Appointed to the rank of Major in January 2010, Chief Shields served as Chief of Staff, managing the daily activities of Chief George Turner’s office.
+In 2011, Chief Shields rose to the rank of Deputy Chief and was selected to command the new Strategy and Special Projects Division.
+During her time in the division, Deputy Chief Shields was responsible for the further development of the department’s state-of-the-art Video Integration Center; to research and identify technological measures to support the crime analysis process; and to develop a comprehensive strategic plan.